eBay/tsv-utils/docs/BuildingWithLTO.md

 ## Building the TSV Utilities with LTO and PGO

-The pre-built binaries available from the [releases page](https://github.com/eBay/tsv-utils/releases) are compiled with LTO and PGO for both D libraries and the TSV Utilities code.
+The prebuilt binaries available from the [releases page](https://github.com/eBay/tsv-utils/releases) are compiled with LTO and PGO for both D libraries and the TSV Utilities code.
 This is not enabled by default when building from source code.
 The reason is simple: LTO is still an early stage technology.
 Testing on a wider variety of platforms is needed before making it the default.

 However, LTO and PGO builds can be enabled by setting makefile parameters.
 Testing with the built-in test suite should provide confidence in the resulting applications.
 The TSV Utilities makefile takes care of invoking both `ldc-build-runtime` and `ldc2` with the necessary parameters.